-To reach the property from Boulder, head west on Lee Hill Drive.
+To reach the property from Boulder travel west on Magnolia Drive.
 Emergency evacuation from this property is dependent on the location of a fire at a given time.
-Two main evacuation routes would be east on Lee Hill Drive to the city of Boulder or west on to Lee Hill Drive and east Lefthand Canyon.
+Two main evacuation routes could be east on Magnolia Drive to Boulder Canyon then on to the city of Boulder or west on to Magnolia Drive to the Peak To Peak Hwy.